Python Basics

 return total

-To use a function, call it with the desired arguments:
+To use a function, call its name with arguments:

 result = calculate_sum(2, 3)

-To define functions with a variable number of parameters, use an asterisk (*):
+You can also define functions that accept a variable number of arguments using an asterisk (*).
+Example:

 def calculate_sum(*numbers):